Nau mai, haere mai

 For info, $10 per month would cover the cost of checking a single DoC200 rat/mustelid trap.
 We have quite a few traps....

 That $10 automatically qualifies you to become a Friend of the Trust.
-More than will most definitely give you an even warmer feeling that all is well in the world.
+More than that will give you even more surety that we're on the way to making the world a better place.

 We are a registered charity, so donations and subscriptions to the Trust of $5 or more are eligible for a tax rebate (we like the idea of more).